wp-plugins/avchat-3/readme.txt

 == Installation ==
 These instructions cover installing the Standard version of the plugin (available on this page on wordpress.org/plugins).
 The installation instructions for the PRO version are at http://avchat.net/support/documentation/wordpress together with more documentation.

-For this plugin to work, **you first need to purchase (or get a 15 days trial) the AVChat 3 Video Chat software** from <a href='http://avchat.net' title='Purchase AVChat Video Chat Software'>here</a>.
-This plugin only takes care of the integration between WordPress and the AVChat 3 software.
-It does not contain the actual AVChat 3 software.
+For this plugin to work, **you first need to purchase the AVChat 3 Video Chat software** from <a href='http://avchat.net/buy-now' title='Purchase AVChat Video Chat Software'>http://avchat.net/buy-now</a>.
+This plugin does not contain the actual AVChat 3 software.

-Once you purchase or get a trial of AVChat 3 from the http://avchat.net website, follow these steps :
+Once you purchase AVChat 3 from the http://avchat.net website, follow these steps :

-0. Download the plugin archive (avchat-3.1.4.1.zip) from this page.
-1. Upload the **avchat-3** folder (from the avchat-3.1.4.1.zip archive) to your **/wp-content/plugins** folder.
+1. Download the plugin archive (avchat-3.1.4.3.zip) from this page and upload the **avchat-3** folder (from the avchat-3.1.4.3.zip archive) to your **/wp-content/plugins** folder.
+OPTIONALLY you can also search for "avchat" in your WP backend at Plugins > Add New and install from there.
-2. Download the AVChat archive (AVChat 3.0 Build XXXX.zip) from the link sent by avchat.net.
+2. Download the AVChat archive (AVChat 3.0 Build XXXX.zip).
+A link will be sent after you purchase AVChat.
-3. Extract the archive and upload the contents of the **Files to upload to your web site** to your new **/wp-content/plugins/avchat-3/** folder.
+3. Extract the AVChat archive and upload the contents of the **Files to upload to your web site** to your new **/wp-content/plugins/avchat-3/** folder.
 4. Go to the WordPress admin area - > Plugins page and activate the **AVChat Video Chat Plugin for WordPress** plugin.
 5. Go to the WordPress admin area -> Settings -> AVChat 3 and  set the **Connection string** to: **rtmp://my-media-server.com/avchat30/_definst_** where my-media-server.com is the domain name or ip of the dedicated/VPS server where your media server is installed.
 6. Set up the **avchat30** app on your media server.
 Details at http://avchat.net/support/documentation/wordpress#111 .
 7. Create a new page on your WordPress website with this content: **[chat]**.
 8. Go to that page and enter the video chat.
-You will be asked for the license key (it's in your private client/trial area on nusofthq.com).
+You will be asked for the license key (it's in your private client area on nusofthq.com).

 Get **FREE** installation with the <a href='http://avchat.net/integrations/wordpress' title='AVChat Plugin for WordPress'>PRO version </a> of the plugin, plus much more features that you can customize to make the chat the way you want it.